-Object No. of No. of
+Object No. of vertices No. of edges PRINCIPAL

-vertices edges

-C

-PRINCIPAL

 8. Name the 3-D objects or shapes that can be formed from the following nets.

 9. Draw the following diagram on the check ruled book and find out which of the following diagrams makes cube ?